brentmitchell25/elasticsearch/README.md

 1. Created `mitchell-terraform-backend` for terraform state
 2. Created `fishtech.pem` Key Pair to be referenced and used for Bastion hsots

+## Repo

+1. There are two environments, `test` and `prod` in the `environments` directory
+2. The rest of the directories are modules to create the necessary components
+3. Test environment is currently deployed for reduced costs.
+The prod environment is available in the `environments/prod` directory which includes multi-AZ deployment with multiple master nodes for resiliency.

 ## Features